briandelmsft/SentinelAutomationModules/Modules/AADRisksModule/readme.md

 # Get-AADUserRisksInfo

 ## Description
-This module will retrieve the level of risk of the user in Azure AD Identity Protection as well as the following information is requested:
+This module will retrieve the level of risk of the users in Azure AD Identity Protection as well as the following information is requested:
-* Number of IP addresses matching an entry in your threat intelligence in the SigninLogs table
+* Number of IP addresses matching an entry in your threat intelligence in the SigninLogs table for the specified entities
-* Number of MFA fraud report
+* Number of MFA fraud report for the specified entities
-* Number of MFA failure (the user denied the MFA request or the MFA request timed out)
+* Number of MFA failure (the user denied the MFA request or the MFA request timed out) for the specified entities

 ## Suported Entity Types
-* Account
+* Accounts

 ## Trigger Parameters